Skip to main content

 photo of Lucille Clifton

-Thelma Lucille Sayles was born in 1936 in Depew, New York, a small town outside of Buffalo.
-Her mother, a poet, encouraged her creativity and the young girl began to compose stories and poems as a child.
-Lucille was the first person in her family to graduate from high school and, in 1953, she won a scholarship to Howard University in Washington, D.C., where she majored in drama.
-However, she left Howard after two years after deciding that she would rather write poetry.
+She was born Thelma Lucille Sayles in 1936, in Depew, New York, a small town outside of Buffalo, to Samuel L. and Thelma Sayles.
+Her mother, a poet, encouraged her creativity, and as a young girl she began to compose stories and poems.
+Clifton was the first person in her family to graduate from high school and, in 1953, she won a scholarship to Howard University in Washington, D.C., where she majored in drama.
+She left Howard after two years after deciding that she would rather write poetry.

-A year after leaving Howard, Lucille attended Fredonia State Teacher's College (now State University of New York at Fredonia).
+A year after leaving Howard, Clifton attended Fredonia State Teacher's College (now State University of New York at Fredonia).
 In 1958, she married Fred Clifton.

-Clifton's talent has especially been noted in her works for children.
-My Friend Jacob is the story of a friendship between two children, one of whom is disabled.
-This book won the Access to Equality Conference Award for Children's Literature in "Recognition for Outstanding Treatment of Disabled Children."
+Clifton's talent was especially noted in her works for children.
+Her book My Friend Jacob, a story of a friendship between two children, one of whom lives with a disability, won the Access to Equality Conference Award for Children's Literature in "Recognition for Outstanding Treatment of Disabled Children."

 The following year, Clifton was a visiting writer at both Columbia University School of the Arts and George Washington University.
 She became a professor of literature and creative writing at the University of California, Santa Cruz in 1985.

-After several years in California, Lucille clifton returned to Maryland in 1989.
-Since then, she has been a faculty member of St. Mary's College in St. Mary's City, Maryland.
-She conducts numerous seminars and workshops for Maryland students, writers and educators.
+After several years in California, Lucille Clifton returned to Maryland in 1989 where she was the Distinguished Professor of Humanities at St. Mary's College of Maryland.
+She conducted numerous seminars and workshops for Maryland students, writers, and educators.

 View Maryland State Archives BiographyBack to Top